-Over the past several years, Special Education State Aid has been funded at approximately 78.0 to 81.0 percent of statewide excess costs.
+Over the past several years, Special Education State Aid has been funded at approximately 74.3 percent to 81.4 percent of statewide excess costs.

 Federal Aid

 Federal aid for special education remains relatively static and is provided both directly to school districts and through KSDE.
 Receipt of this federal aid requires a maintenance of effort by the State, meaning expenditures for special education in the current year must be at least the same as expenditures for special education in the prior year.